New pension rules

 The Future Pensions Act primarily involves a fundamental overhaul of the pensions that employees accrue with their employers within the Dutch pension system, for example your pension with Philips Pensioenfonds.

-The solidary contribution plan (previously referred to as 'New pension contract') is also a defined contribution plan.
+The solidary-based contribution plan (previously referred to as 'New pension contract') is also a defined contribution plan.
 Members accrue pension capital as individual savings.
-Your pension savings are collectively invested in the pension fund, together with the pension capital of other members.
-Your pension savings consist of a share in that collectively invested capital.
-The returns generated by the various asset classes are divided among the members, according to their age: following a strong investment year, the pension savings of younger members will grow proportionately more than those of older members, and vice versa after a poor investment year.
+Your pension capital is collectively invested in the pension fund, together with the pension capital of other members.
+Your pension capital consists of a share in that collectively invested capital.
+The returns generated by the various asset classes are divided among the members, according to their age: following a strong investment year, the pension capital of younger members will grow proportionately more than those of older members, and vice versa after a poor investment year.
 The thought process behind this setup is that younger members have more time than older members to recover from a poor investment year, and so can afford to take greater investment risks.
 This is a new type of pension plan, which has no equivalent under the existing pension system.

 A key aspect of the Future Pensions Act is a new way of accruing pension rights, and the pension premium that is paid for it.
 Currently, every employee who earns the same salary accrues the same amount of pension every year, regardless of age.
 Given that the premiums contributed by younger members will generate returns over a longer period than the premiums of older members, the pension accruals of those younger members are cheaper.
 This is taken into account at Philips Pensioenfonds and employers also pay less premiums for young people than for older people*.
 However, this is not the case with a lot of pension funds and the same premium is charged for all members, regardless of their age.
 Both with Philips Pensioenfonds and with those other funds, the pension accrual is the same for everyone.
 Given that pension accrual is cheaper for younger members, the Cabinet, employers’ organisations and unions believe that it is fairer for them to pay lower premiums to accrue the same amount of pension with all pension funds (like they do now with Philips Pensioenfonds) - or to accrue more pension for the same premiums, which is the option chosen in the Future Pensions Act.
 Under the new system, all members of a particular pension plan will have access to the same premiums.
 Younger members will then accrue more pension, while older members accrue less.

 In itself there seems to be something to say that this is fairer than the current system, but this switch does create a transition problem.
-All existing pension accruals will be disadvantaged by the switch to the new system.
-This applies most to the group of participants aged around 45.
-After all, they will accrue less pension in the future, without having had a higher pension accrual in the past.
+Existing pension plan participants, and in particular 'middle-aged' participants, will accrue less pension in the future, without having had a higher pension accrual in the past.
 According to the government and the social partners, this disadvantage must be compensated.

 This can involve significant costs.
 You can find more information about compensation in the question "Will disadvantaged members be compensated?"